ThorWolf21/TWPad/README.md

 ---

 ## Features

 - 3D printed case
 - 2 EC11 Rotary encoders for volume and others
 - 11 SK6812MINI-E leds.
- - 7 for per key lighting
- - 4 for status/ambient lighting
+7 for per key lighting and 4 for status/ambient lighting
 - 7 keys

 ---